elendirx/web2web/README.md

 + `webpage.html` is the actual webpage.

-When you open `index.html` in the browser (TODO: live demo), here's what happens.
+When you open `index.html` in the browser (TODO: live demo), here's what happens:

 1. `index.html` searches the bitcoin address `1DhDyqB4xgDWjZzfbYGeutqdqBhSF7tGt4` for the latest outgoing transaction containing `webpage.html` torrent hash in `OP_RETURN` [script](https://en.bitcoin.it/wiki/Script).